aka: Reporting Name

 - In the Halo series, Covenant vehicles are known only by their UNSC designations, which are ethereal or supernatural beings — Ghost scout vehicles, Wraith tanks, Phantom and Spirit dropships, Banshee fliers, Seraph starfighters, Shadow troop transports, and Vampire support fighters.
 Mobile assault platforms are named after non-mythical insects with ties to mythology instead — Locust light assault platform and Scarab ultra heavy assault platform.

-- It's worth noting that all of the Covenant species' "names" are UNSC designations.
+** It's worth noting that all of the Covenant species' "names" are also UNSC designations.
 "Brute" is a lot faster and easier to say than "Jiralhanae".
 Grunt is obvious, Jackal is a behavioral thing, and Elites refer to their role.
 Drones are obvious, Hunters are a role, and Brutes are behavioral.
 The Flood, the Forerunners, and the Prophets are exceptions, being names translated by advanced human AI.

 - A Nod intelligence item in Tiberium Wars suggests the name "Gravity Stabilizer" for the Scrin aircraft production is actually a name given by analysts after studying what the unknown "Visitor structure type 8" did.
 Presumably the other units' names were arrived at similarly, giving them a somewhat more plainly descriptive feel than the original factions' units.
 One imagines the Scrin themselves were less than interested in telling humans all about their fancy tech.

-- The names of the different zerg broods (back when the zerg had discreet broods) were explicitly stated to be names given by terran analysts.
+- The names of the different zerg broods in Starcraft (back when the zerg had discreet broods) were explicitly stated to be names given by terran analysts.
 Their units are presumably named similarly.
 The zerg are shown to use these names themselves, but that's probably just Translation Convention.

 - In Homeworld, due to various confusions over which race the player belonged to, Taiidan vessels ended up with Kushan names, explicitly referring to creatures and gods from Kushani mythology.
 This was retconned in the sequel, Homeworld: Cataclysm, to be class names invented by the latter race's Fleet Intelligence.
 The native Taiidani names were never revealed.